moq-wg/moq-transport/draft-lcurley-warp.md

 The basic element of Warp is an *object*.
 An object is a single addressable cacheable unit whose payload is a sequence of bytes.
 An object MAY depend on other objects to be decoded.
 An object MUST belong to a group {{groups}}.
-Objects carry associated metadata such as priority, TTL or other information useable by a relay, but relays MUST treat object payloads as opaque.
+Objects carry associated metadata such as priority, TTL or other information usable by a relay, but relays MUST treat object payloads as opaque.

 DISCUSS: Can an object be partially decodable by an endpoint?